Bohol: Economy

 The Loboc River cruise is one of the popular tourist attractions in the island.

 Tourism plays an increasing role in the island's economy.
 The Bohol-Panglao International Airport is active since 2018 for domestic flights and international flights since 2023.
 The airport houses the most-visited and accessible beaches in the province.
 Proponents of the scheme hope that the new airport will increase Bohol's reputation as an international tourist destination although the plan has been dogged by ongoing criticism.

 Scuba Diving and Free Diving are among Bohol's tourism industry driving forces.
-Panglao is the leader with more than 70 Panglao scuba diving centers and free-diving operators due to its numerous dive sites, including Pamilacan.
-The municipality of Dauis is a second runner in the province with many diving facilities directed to Pamilacan and Napaling.
+Panglao is the leader with more than 70 scuba diving centers and free-diving operators due to its numerous dive sites, including Pamilacan.
+The municipality of Dauis is the runner up in the province with many diving facilities directed to Pamilacan and Napaling.
 Anda and Cabilao also show some prominence in growing the diving industry in Bohol.
 Due to rapid growth, private and public regulatory organizations are protecting the marine environment from manmade damages.

 Other than its growing tourism industry, Bohol has also been an emerging business process outsourcing (BPO) hub, and has fostered over four BPO firms in the province, with worldwide BPO companies such as Sagility, Genpact, TaskUs, and Ibex Global, most of which are sited in Tagbilaran City, the province's capital and largest city.
 In 2023, industries such as agriculture, forestry, and fishery surged with a 7.1 percent growth rate.
 Other industries such as services, accommodation and food services, and transportation and storage also grew substantially.